 “The point of highlighter is to bring light to an area,” Andersen says.
-“They usually have a a bit of shimmer to them, which give the impression of a more hydrated look, making your skin look dewy and young.”
-If you’re younger, she suggests choosing a more powdery formula, like MAC’s Mineralize Skinfinish ($32).
-For more mature skin, she loves more refined, shimmery liquid formulas, like Giorgio Armani’s Fluid Sheer ($62), Nars Illuminator ($30) in Copacabana, and YSL’s Touché Éclat.
+“They usually have a bit of shimmer to them, which gives the impression of a more hydrated look, making your skin look dewy and young.”
+If you’re younger, she suggests choosing a more powder-like formula, like MAC’s Mineralize Skinfinish ($36).
+For more mature skin, she loves more refined, shimmery liquid formulas, like Giorgio Armani’s Fluid Sheer ($62), Nars Super Radiant Booster ($30), and YSL’s Touché Éclat ($35).

 Using your fingers or a small, soft brush (Andersen says she has more control with the latter), apply the highlighter right underneath your brow bone and blend.

 Sweep the highlighter down the bridge of your nose with a soft brush.
-If you’d rather not bring attention to your nose, you can use whatever is left on your brush from the previous step for just a hint of shimmer.
+If you’d rather not bring attention to your nose, Andersen suggests using whatever is left on your brush from the previous step for just a hint of shimmer.

 Here’s where most people make a mistake—highlighter should go above your cheekbones, not on the apples of your cheeks.
-Dip a wide, soft face brush (like Make Up For Ever’s 152 Medium Highlighter Brush ($37)) into the power highlighter, tap off the excess on your wrist, and apply it above your cheekbones towards your temples in a sweeping motion.
+Dip a wide, soft face brush (like Make Up For Ever’s 152 Medium Highlighter Brush, $37) into the powder highlighter, tap off the excess on your wrist, and apply it above your cheekbones towards your temples in a sweeping motion.
 Liquid or gel formulas can be blended in with a brush or your fingers, depending on the finish you prefer.

-Make sure everything is blended in and say hello to your brighter, glowy-er complexion!
+Make sure everything is blended in and say hello to your brighter, more radiant complexion.

-Extra tip: Andersen says that you can also apply a touch of highlighter in your cupid’s bow (it’ll give your lips more dimension) and in the inner corners of your eyes (it’ll make you look more wide-eyed and awake).
+Apply a touch of highlighter to your cupid’s bow to give your lips more dimension and in the inner corners of your eyes for a bright-eyed and wide-awake look.